Importance of Hydrosphere - Definition, Components, FAQs

 Here are some of key points about hydrosphere-

 • The environment around us comprises biotic as well as abiotic components.
-Biotic components are all the components that can reflect life processes such as excretion, reproduction.
+Biotic components are all the components that can reflect life processes such as excretion, and reproduction.
 Abiotic components are non-living things.
 Non-living things have either come to existence due to natural processes or they were constructed by human beings.

 • Dividing the Earth’s environment into biotic and abiotic components is one way to understand Earth’s Diversity.
 However, understanding Earth concerning its physical features gives a better insight into the overlap and interaction between biotic and abiotic components of the Earth.